 The supplementary readings provided on the schedule to the right of the article "The value of knowledge," may all be helpful.

-Write an analysis of Gilbert Harman's "General Foundations vs. Rational Insight."
-This is a short article criticizing Bonjour's argument for the existence of rational insight into necessity, which has been one of our main topics for the first few weeks.
+Write an analysis of Keith DeRose's essay "Now you know it, now you don't."
+This is a medium length article defending contextualism against a certain kind of criticism.
 Your analysis must conform precisely to the instructions for writing analyses.
-We'll review them briefly in class, but you should read them very carefully on your own, as any departures from the format will result in a failing grade.
+We'll review these instructions briefly in class, but you should read them very carefully on your own, as any departures from the format will result in a failing grade.
 A sample analysis at the end of the instructions will show you what your final product will look like and how it will read.

 Submission instructions: You will submit this and all future analyses on your journal page.
 You will put each new analysis on the bottom of your journal page with a hyperlink to it on the very top of your journal page.
 Here is how to do this.

 1. Scroll down to the bottom of your journal page.

 3. Put your cursor in front of the 'A' in 'Analysis 1'

 4. Go to Insert-->Bookmark.
 A little blue flag will appear.